wcarmon/docs/java/modules.md

 1. a module contains one or more packages
 1. a module [`exports`](TODO) packages
 1. a module depends on other modules via [`requires`](TODO)
+1. (unlike packages) modules have no hierarchy
+    1. names are just names (similar to golang packages)

 # New abilities